VltraHeaven/AutoRC/README.md

 ## Usage
 ---

-This program pulls it's user data from a list of users in a `.csv` that contains the following case-sensitive headers
+This program pulls user data from a list of users in a `.csv` that contains the following case-sensitive headers
 ```
-givenName,surname,name,emailAddress,Title
+givenName,surname,name,emailAddress,Title,Departmentthu
 ```

-Assign extensions to the users listed in a `.csv`
+Assigning extensions to the users listed in a `.csv`

 ```
 python ./autorc.py --assign [file]
 ```

-Remove extensions of users listed in a `.csv`
+Removing extensions of users listed in a `.csv`

 ```
 python ./autorc.py --remove [file]